seppzer0/mdocker/README.md

 # mdocker

-A wrapper for multiplatform Docker image builds.
+A easy-to-use wrapper for multiplatform Docker image builds.

 ## Contents